sergeirocks100/GearStation_Next/.github/CONTRIBUTING.md

   - PRs with empty commits intended to generate a changelog.
 - Do not merge PRs that contain content from the [banned content list](./CONTRIBUTING.md#banned-content).
 - Do not close PRs purely for breaking a template if the same information is contained without it.
+- Do not modify the body or title of a PR you didn't create without prior headcoder approval.

 These are not steadfast rules as maintainers are expected to use their best judgement when operating.